sudarshan-koirala/llama2-chat-with-documents/README.md

    HUGGINGFACEHUB_API_TOKEN=your_huggingface_api_token
    ```

-3. Create a virtualenv and activate it
+3. Create a virtualenv with conda and activate it.
+First make sure that you have conda installed.
+Then run the following command.
    ```
-   python3 -m venv .venv && source .venv/bin/activate
+   conda create -n .venv python=3.11 -y && source activate .venv
    ```

 4. Run the following command in the terminal to install necessary python packages: